ltatka/oscillatorDB/README.md

    * initialProbabilites: int list, the initial probability of adding each reaction type when generating a random network: uni-uni, uni-bi, bi-uni, bi-bi
    * autocatalysisPresent: boolean, True if there is an autocatalytic reaction
-   * degredationPresent: boolean, True if there is a degradation reaction
+   * degradationPresent: boolean, True if there is a degradation reaction

 The antimony string must be formatted as follows:
 ```